artemy/alfred-ns-schedule/README.md

 Project uses standard Python 2.7 shipped with all modern OSX distributions.
 No dependencies are required for running the workflow.

+⚠️ Make sure to get API key from https://apiportal.ns.nl/ and set it as workflow environment variable NS_APIKEY during the installation.

 ### Installing

 Download `NS_Schedule.alfredworkflow` file from the latest release at [Releases](https://github.com/artemy/alfred-ns-schedule/releases) page and open it with Alfred.
+Change the value of NS_APIKEY variable to the value you've received from NS at the _Prerequisites_ step.

 ### How to Use

 Open Alfred and type `ns` and names of two train stations you want to see schedule for.
 Workflow will display list of upcoming trains for the route you have specified.
 Pressing `Enter` on a displayed item will open it on NS website, so you can get more details.

 ![animation](.readme/images/animation.gif)